AndreRudolph/impulsephp-doc/docs/controller.md

   </pre>
 </div>

-After the execution is finished, the value of the textbox should be <span class="highlightText">Hello world!</span>.
+In the example above, once the controller was created, the afterCreate method will be called automatically (see chapter before) and the textbox value will be set to Hello World!.

 <h5><a id="load-views">Load views</a></h5>